MakeSchool-Tutorials/MakeSchoolNotes-Swift/P13-What-You-Learned/content.md

 * **State Machine**: A state machie was implemented to give us a `.DefaultMode` and `.SearchNode` so the NotesViewController behaviour could be modified based on state.

+###Thoughts

+A lot of ground was touched upon here and these concepts are a great step towards building a bigger app.

+If you take a popular app like "Yelp", you have a table view, a search bar and a list of results.
+The cell view may have an image and a few more fields however you could easily add an image and more information to your cell.

+You used local storage of user data however imagine you were using cloud storage populated with restaurant data...

+Notes may be a simple app however it's only a few iterations away from something much more.